 Me: Do you leave clues or Easter eggs in the series?

 Banff: I do.
-Some clues are easy to follow and give clues to upcoming stories.
+Some clues are easy to follow and provide clues to upcoming stories.
 Other clues are very obscure and wonít be revealed until a much later date.

 Me: You think of yourself as a bit of a Hitchcock, as in the director?